Floppy/vert-letter/README.md

-# Plan Vert
+# Plan Bart
-## An open letter to the Rails Core team and Ruby community
+The french, were, ALWAYS, VERY, malicious......